olibo1zeemoni/scrumdinger-app/README.md

 # scrumdinger-app
-# SwiftUI tutotial from Apple.
+# SwiftUI tutorial from Apple.